Char Kway Teow is indeed one of those things you got to eat, because there are only THAT many good stalls left in Singapore.

 Each dish is cooked-to-order by batches so you can enjoy it fresh and piping hot on your tables.

 Their Char Kway Teow ($4, $5, $6, $8) is packed with robust flavours and a hint of spiciness with ladles crispy pork lard.

-The kway teow (flat rice and egg noodles) is springy and full of wok hei, mingling with a medley of fresh juicy cockles, fish cake, crunchy bean sprouts, egg, and lup cheong (Chinese sausage) blended in a black sauce and topped with gu chai (Chinese chives).
+The kway teow (flat rice and egg noodles) is springy and full of wok hei, mingling with a medley of fresh juicy cockles, fish cake, crunchy bean sprouts, egg, and lup cheong (Chinese sausage) blended in a black sauce.

 If you love cockles, you will love the many pieces that are in your plate.